bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

   .add_system(movement.after(update_velocity))
 ```

-The Bevy ECS labeling system is powerful and there are still legitimate use cases for custom labels (such as labeling multiple systems with the same label).
+The Bevy ECS labeling system is powerful and there are still legitimate use cases for custom labels (such as labeling multiple systems with the same label and exporting a stable public API as a plugin author).
 But most common use cases can take advantage of the ergonomic auto-labeling functionality.

 ## Default Shorthand